Disinformation Governance Board: Reactions

-Republicans and conservatives also criticized the appointment of Jankowicz as head of the board, citing her past support of Democrats, her negative response to Elon Musk's purchase of Twitter, and her skepticism of the provenance of Hunter Biden's laptop; Jankowicz had previously said that "we should view [the laptop] as a Trump campaign product".
-The Washington Examiner levied criticism against Jankowicz due to her praise of Christopher Steele (author of the controversial Steele dossier, which the Examiner deemed "discredited") for his views on disinformation during an August 2020 podcast.
 Writing for National Review, Jim Geraghty lauded the board's potential to dispel information disseminated by human smugglers on the southern border, as well as monitoring messages from terrorist and extremist groups, but objected to Jankowicz's appointment.
-In a press conference, Jen Psaki defended Jankowicz's appointment to the board, calling her "an expert on online disinformation... a person with extensive qualifications".
-In response, Jankowicz said that at least one of her tweets was "taken out of context".
+Biden's press secretary Jen Psaki defended Jankowicz's appointment to the board, calling her "an expert on online disinformation [...] a person with extensive qualifications".

 DHS secretary Alejandro Mayorkas later acknowledged his department could have done a better job of communicating the purpose of the new board, but asserted the Republican criticisms were "precisely the opposite" of what it would do.
 He stated that the board would have no operational authority or capability and would not monitor American citizens.
 On May 3, 2022, Mayorkas appeared before the Senate Appropriations Subcommittee on Homeland Security, and responded to criticism the board received from Republican lawmakers.
 He vowed to work on building greater public trust in the board, and said that "The Department of Homeland Security is not going to be the truth police.
 That is the farthest thing from the truth.
 We protect the security of the homeland."